deeontherock/KBT_website/README.md

 ## Description
 ```
-This website is intended to educate people about the services offered by Kentuckiana Behavior Therapy.
+This website is intended to educate about the services offered by Kentuckiana Behavior Therapy, a local business that works with adults and children who have behavioral issues, including those related to autism spectrum disorder.

 ```